ietf-gitwg/using-github/draft-ietf-git-using-github.md

 Chairs might choose to manage the process of deciding which issues are substantive.
 For instance, chairs might reserve the ability to use the `design` label to new issues (see {{label-design}}) and to close issues marked as `design`.
-Chairs should always allow document editors to identify and address editorial issues as they see fit.
+Chairs SHOULD always allow document editors to identify and address editorial issues as they see fit.

 As documents mature further, explicit confirmation of technical decisions with